OpenHeaders/open-headers-browser-extension/README.md

 ### Manual Installation (Developer Mode)

 #### Chrome, Edge
-1. Download and unzip the latest release from [GitHub Releases](https://github.com/OpenHeaders/open-headers-browser-extension/releases)
+1. Download and unzip the latest release from [Open Headers website](https://openheaders.io)
 2. Open the browser and navigate to the extensions page
    - Chrome: `chrome://extensions/`
    - Edge: `edge://extensions/`